Off-Campus Studies can help Astronomy students…

 As a general rule of thumb, the Astronomy Department recommends the following for students who wish to study off campus.

-- Astronomy majors need to start ASTR 170s their first year
+- Astronomy majors need to start Astro 170s, Calculus, and First-year Physics in their first year

 - Astro-physics majors need to start Calculus and First-Year Physics in their first year